 The power supply might not directly impact frame rates, but a mismatched PSU can still pose a risk to the longevity of your system.

-motherboard probably won’t affect gameplay, but it can limit your hardware options, make future upgrades more difficult, and impact some quality of life features like network connectivity and sound.
+A motherboard probably won’t affect gameplay, but it can limit your hardware options, make future upgrades more difficult, and impact some quality of life features like network connectivity and sound.

 Every piece of hardware should be considered in the context of how it will work with everything else in the system and help to cultivate a more balanced experience.